WhitneyLampkin/learning-go-lang/README.md

 1. cd helloworld
 1. go build
-1. go run main.go 1,2
+1. go run main.go [int] [int]
-    - Note: One of the functions expects 2 int args to be passed as seen by "1,2" above, but any int values can be used.
+    - Note: One of the functions expects 2 int args to be passed as seen by "[int] [int]" above.
+Replace these two place holders with real int values.

 ## Topics